Training Two-Layer ReLU Networks with Gradient Descent is Inconsistent: Inconsistency

-converges to $0$ as $n \to \infty$, where $R_{\Pdata}^*$ is the optimal risk, i.e.\ $R_{\Pdata}^* :=\inf_{f: \bbR \to \bbR} R_{\Pdata}(f)$.
-The learning method is universally consistent if this holds for all such $\Pdata$. \end{definition}
+converges to $0$ as $n \to \infty$, where $R_{\Pdata}^*$ is the optimal risk, i.e., $R_{\Pdata}^* :=\inf_{f: \bbR \to \bbR} R_{\Pdata}(f)$.
+The learning method is \emph{universally consistent} if this holds for all such $\Pdata$. \end{definition}

 Roughly speaking, universally consistent learning methods are guaranteed to produce close-to-optimal predictors for $n\to \infty$, \emph{independently} of the data generating distribution $\Pdata$.
-Universal consistency is therefore widely accepted as a minimal requirement for statistically sound learning methods, see e.g.~\citet{devroye_probabilistic_1996}.
+Universal consistency is therefore widely accepted as a minimal requirement for statistically sound learning methods, see e.g.~the books by \citet{devroye_probabilistic_1996} and \citet{gyorfi_distribution-free_2002}.

-Next we will show that NNs initialized and trained as in \Cref{sec:setup} are not universally consistent in a strong sense.
+Next we will show that neural networks initialized and trained as in \Cref{def:gd} are not universally consistent in a strong sense.
 Namely, we show that inconsistency occurs for all distributions satisfying the following assumption.
-For its formulation we denote the set of all $f:\bbR\to \bbR$ that are affine on both $(-\infty,0)$ and $(0,\infty)$ by $\calF_0$.
+For its formulation we denote the set of all $f:\bbR\to \bbR$ that are affine linear on both $(-\infty,0)$ and $(0,\infty)$ by $\calF_{\mathrm{hsal}}$.